She's a two-time Olympian who's passionate about promoting health, wealth, and sustainability.

-Known for her hard work, consistency, and “boat feel”, the innate sense of when the boat is in balance and going fast, Krista became a team leader who was valued and respected for her ability to push and encourage people at the same time.
-Her resilience and commitment paid off in August 2012, when she and her teammates competed in the women’s eight and won a silver medal for Canada.
-Her achievements in rowing at the national level, World Cup Regattas, World Championships and the Olympic Games rank Krista among the top female rowers in the history of Canadian rowers.
+Krista is widely recognized for her hard work, consistency, and her innate sense of "boat feel."
+She became a respected team leader due to her ability to push and motivate people simultaneously.
+Her dedication and unwavering commitment paid off in August 2012 when she won a silver medal for Canada in the women's eight competition.
+Krista's exceptional achievements in rowing at the national level, World Cup Regattas, World Championships, and the Olympic Games, rank her as one of the greatest female rowers in Canadian history.

 Krista's Journey to Becoming an Olympic Rower

 In 2022, Krista was diagnosed with breast cancer, which put her resilience to the test.
 However, thanks to modern medicine, natural methods, and her warrior spirit, she was able to fight and overcome the disease.
 Today, she is grateful to be cancer-free and living her life to the fullest.

 Krista: Passion for Rowing

 Krista's passion for rowing began when she joined a learn-to-row program at Simon Fraser University in 2001.
 Inspired by great Canadian rowers like Silken Laumann and Marnie McBean, Krista was determined to compete in the Olympics one day.
 She quickly rose through the ranks and after completing her studies at SFU, she joined the National Team in Ontario.
 In 2008, Krista competed in her first Olympics, an impressive accomplishment that showcased her meteoric rise in the sport.